 Many people go back to work after they have been retired for a while.
 Some do it for money and others do it because they are bored.
-Whatever your reason, this article “Can You Keep Medicare If You Go Back To Work” will explain to you what will happens with your Medicare coverage.
+Whatever your reason, this article “Can You Keep Medicare If You Go Back To Work” will explain to you what will happen with your Medicare coverage.

 Most people sign up for Medicare when first eligible at age 65, either because they no longer are working or don’t have qualifying coverage through a job.